cSh4rk/cSh4rk.github.io/README.md

   - Additional social media options: Discord, Github, X, Mastodon and many more.
   - Ability to add TryHackMe and HackTheBox badges to website footer and get the link from these services or serve them locally.
   - Ability to show updated date for posts (in addition to published date).
-  - Smart image format selector plugin: this Ruby plugin is built for easier implementation of pictures on web pages, this plugin uses a fallback mechanism for pictures: it searches for the picture in avif format and uses it, if avif wasn't found, searches for webP and if it wasn't found either, it searches for original picture format(PNG,JPG...)
+  - Smart image format selector Jekyll plugin: this Ruby plugin is built for easier implementation of pictures on web pages, this plugin uses a fallback mechanism for pictures: it searches for the picture in avif format and uses it, if avif wasn't found, searches for webP and if it wasn't found either, it searches for original picture format(PNG,JPG...)
 AVIF -> webP -> Original format(PNG,JPG...) with the ability to set some attributes for images (`width` `height` `alt` `loading` `fetchpriority` `first_format` `decoding` `classname`).
   - Expanded page style codes for more features: hover effects for different hyperlinks, fragment highlight animations, responsive classes and more.
   - Ability to use PurgeCSS post website build to remove unused CSS codes( use `npm install` in project folder ).
   - Favicon is chosen based on the viewer's device.